Skarlso/blogsource/content/posts/2016-06-12-google-signin-with-go.md

 Library
 -------

 Google has a nice library to use with OAuth 2.0.
-The library is available here => [Google OAth 2.0](https://github.com/golang/oauth2).
-It's a bit cryptic at first to setup, but not to worry.
+The library is available here: [Google OAth 2.0](https://github.com/golang/oauth2).
+It's a bit cryptic at first, but not to worry.
 After a bit of fiddling you'll understand fast what it does.

 Setup - Credentials
 -------------------

-Let's create a setup which configures our credentials from the file we saved earlier.
+Let's create a setup which configures you're credentials from the file you saved earlier.
 This is pretty straightforward.

 ~~~go
 // Credentials which stores google ids.